 The Chief Justice of the Supreme Court shall be a Justice who has two (2) remaining years left in his/her term of office and who has served on the Court for two (2) years prior to his/her taking office as Chief Justice.
 In the event no Justice qualifies hereunder then the Justice that has four (4) remaining years left in his/her term of office shall serve as Chief Justice.
-The Chief Justice term of office shall expire upon the expiration of his term of office as Justice.
+The Chief Justice term of office shall serve as Justice.